Atomic mass

 The atomic mass of an isotope and the relative isotopic mass refers to a certain specific isotope of an element.
-Because substances are usually not isotopically pure, it is convenient to use the elemental atomic mass which is the average (mean) atomic mass of an element, weighted by the abundance of the isotopes.
+Because substances are usually not isotopically pure, it is convenient to use the elemental atomic mass which is the average atomic mass of an element, weighted by the abundance of the isotopes.
 The dimensionless (standard) atomic weight is the weighted mean relative isotopic mass of a (typical naturally occurring) mixture of isotopes.